akshayvadher/akshayvadher.github.io/content/posts/the-programming-language-i-am-excited-to-use/index.md

 **Python**: Easy

-However, I think pandas, numpy, jupyter notebook are the reasons for python's popularity
+However, I think pandas, numpy, jupyter notebook, and usage from non-coding background users are the reasons for python's popularity

 Good to start but not good performance/memory wise in production